baatochan/UbijOkazje.pl/README.md

 # UbijOkazje.pl
 PHP website that implements basic auction site.

-Website done as a task for database project (bazy danych 2) at the University.

 Authors: [Wojciech Ormaniec][Github TheMesoria], Bartosz Rodziewicz

+Website done as a project for Databases course (bazy danych 2) at the university.

+Meant to be done in dJango, but we screwed it up.

 [Github TheMesoria]: https://github.com/TheMesoria